-We market our DC generators for the military, advanced mobility and marine markets as part of our ongoing customer diversification strategy.
+We also continue to market our DC generators for the military, advanced mobility and marine markets as part of our ongoing customer diversification strategy.
 The military's increasing use of robotics, drones, and computerization in the field is driving the demand for battery charging with DC generators.
-Marine sales interest have increased significantly both domestically and overseas due to the increased performance in comfort and fuel economy.
-Also, there are increasing restrictions on the use of diesel and gasoline engines in many lakes and waterways making way for our natural gas and propane operated generators.
-Using natural gas and propane for home and office charging for EVs and forklifts is still a market under development.
-Same is true for diesel mobile chargers for emergency roadside assistance.
+Military sales are advantageous because of their long-term contracts and they tend to cover the cost of product development.

 We expect that opportunities in the bad-grid (i.e., areas where wireless towers are connected to an electrical grid that loses power for more than eight hours), and offgrid (i.e., areas where wireless towers are not connected to an electrical grid) applications, which include telecommunications towers, commercial and residential backup power, electric vehicle charging, "mini-grid" and various other power applications, will help to expand the market for our natural gas/LPG (propane) product lines domestically and internationally.
+In 2024, we demonstrated a microgrid product that can provide 24/7 electric power to a commercial facility.
+This project was funded by United Nations High Commissioner for Refugees ("UNHCR"), a United Nations organization.
+The product included a DC generator, battery storage, AC inverter, solar charge controller and remote monitoring in a single container which can be delivered to any remote location to provide power.
+We believe this product in its current configuration can serve mid-level micro grid needs in residential and commercial areas.
 We plan to develop new configurations of DC power system, battery storage and solar products to optimize the match between our solutions and various application needs.